-- D. If the majority of policies to which the rate schedule increase filing is applicable are eligible for the contingent benefit on lapse, as defined in the policy, the company shall file: - (1) A plan, subject to Interstate Insurance Product Regulation Commission approval, for improved administration or claims processing procedures, or both, designed to eliminate the potential for a further deterioration of experience that would require future rate schedule increases (or demonstrate that appropriate administrative and claims processing procedures have been implemented); otherwise the Interstate Insurance Product Regulation Commission may impose the condition in § 5.E, below; and - (2) The original anticipated lifetime loss ratio, and the rate schedule increase that would have been calculated according to § 3.B(3), above, had the greater of the original anticipated lifetime loss ratio or fifty-eight percent (58%) been used in the calculation in § 3.B(3)(b)(i) and (iii) above. - E. For a rate schedule increase filing that meets the following criteria, the Interstate Insurance Product Regulation Commission shall review, for all policies subject to the filing, the projected lapse rates and past lapse rates during the twelve (12) months following each rate schedule increase to determine if significant adverse lapsation has occurred or is anticipated:
+- D. If the majority of policies to which the rate schedule increase filing is applicable are eligible for the contingent benefit on lapse, as defined in the policy, the company shall file: - (1) A plan, subject to Interstate Insurance Product Regulation Commission approval, for improved administration or claims processing procedures, or both, designed to eliminate the potential for a further deterioration of experience that would require future rate schedule increases (or demonstrate that appropriate administrative and claims processing procedures have been implemented); otherwise the Interstate Insurance Product Regulation Commission may impose the condition in § 5E, below; and - (2) The original anticipated lifetime loss ratio, and the rate schedule increase that would have been calculated according to § 4C(3), above, had the greater of the original anticipated lifetime loss ratio or fifty-eight percent (58%) been used in the calculation in § 4C(3)(b)(i) and (iii) above. - E. For a rate schedule increase filing that meets the following criteria, the Interstate Insurance Product Regulation Commission shall review, for all policies subject to the filing, the projected lapse rates and past lapse rates during the twelve (12) months following each rate schedule increase to determine if significant adverse lapsation has occurred or is anticipated:

 - (1) The rate schedule increase is not the first rate schedule increase requested for the subject policy form(s); - (2) The rate schedule increase is not an exceptional rate schedule increase; and - (3) The majority of the policies to which the rate schedule increase is applicable are eligible for the contingent benefit on lapse, as defined in the policy. - F. In the event that significant adverse lapse experience has occurred, is anticipated in the rate schedule increase filing, or is evidenced in the actual results as presented in the updated projections provided by the company following the requested rate schedule increase, the Interstate Insurance Product Regulation Commission may determine that a rate spiral exists.
-Following the determination that a rate spiral exists, the Interstate Insurance Product Regulation that a rate spiral exists, the Interstate Insurance Product Regulation that a rate spiral exists, the Interstate Insurance Product Regulation commission may require the company to offer, without underwriting, to all in force insureds subject to the rate schedule increase, the option to replace existing coverage with one or more reasonably comparable products being offered by the company or its affiliates. - (1) The offer shall: - (a) Be subject to the approval of the Interstate Insurance Product Regulation Commission; - (b) Be based on sound actuarial principles and be based on an issue age rate schedule; and - (c) Provide that the maximum benefits payable under any new policy accepted by an insured shall be reduced by comparable benefits already paid under the existing policy; and - (2) The company shall maintain the experience of all the replacement insureds separate from the experience of insureds originally issued the policy forms.
+Following the determination that a rate spiral exists, the Interstate Insurance Product Regulation Commission may require the company to offer, without underwriting, to all in force insureds subject to the rate schedule increase, the option to replace existing coverage with one or more reasonably comparable products being offered by the company or its affiliates. - (1) The offer shall: - (a) Be subject to the approval of the Interstate Insurance Product Regulation Commission; - (b) Be based on sound actuarial principles and be based on an issue age rate schedule; and - (c) Provide that the maximum benefits payable under any new policy accepted by an insured shall be reduced by comparable benefits already paid under the existing policy; and - (2) The company shall maintain the experience of all the replacement insureds separate from the experience of insureds originally issued the policy forms.
 In the event of a request for a rate schedule increase on the policy form, the rate schedule increase shall be limited to the lesser of: - (a) The maximum rate schedule increase determined based on the combined experience; and - (b) The maximum rate increase determined based only on the experience of the insureds originally issued the form plus ten percent (10%).